PayThePizzo/Data-Structures-and-Algorithms/10 - NP/0 - NP-Complete.md

 The **class P** consists of those problems that are solvable in polynomial time.
 They are problems that can be solved in time O(n^k) for some constant k, where n is the size of the input to the problem.
+* However, it can contain untreatable problems (since the algorithm might take too long, and it is not usable in real life)

 The **class NP** consists of those problems that are “verifiable” in polynomial time.